Robert C. O'Brien: 2024 presidential election

+Second Trump administration

+On February 11, 2025, Trump appointed O'Brien to the President's Intelligence Advisory Board.

+Private sector

-In July 2022, O’Brien was elected chairman of the board of directors of the Richard Nixon Foundation, an educational nonprofit organization that operates the Richard Nixon Presidential Library and Museum founded by former President Richard Nixon.
+In July 2022, O’Brien was elected chairman of the board of directors of the Richard Nixon Foundation, which operates the Richard Nixon Presidential Library and Museum.

+In 2021, O'Brien established a consulting firm, American Global Strategies, advising companies on international and U.S. politics.
+The firm does not disclose its clientele, but said that it did not engage in lobbying and was not required to register under the Foreign Agents Registration Act (FARA).
+The firm announced a partnership with Skyline Capitol, headed by former Utah U.S. Representative Chris Stewart, in 2023.

 Personal life

 Raised a Catholic, O'Brien converted to the Church of Jesus Christ of Latter-day Saints in his twenties.
-His wife, Lo-Mari O'Brien, is of Afrikaner descent, and Robert C. O'Brien is reportedly fluent in Afrikaans.
+His wife, Lo-Mari O'Brien, is of Afrikaner descent, and he is reportedly fluent in Afrikaans.
 The couple raised three children: Margaret, Robert and Lauren.
 His son Robert died in an accidental drowning in 2015.